Our Top Picks

 Best Ride-On: Fisher-Price Harley-Davidson Tough Trike

-This tricycle is tough enough for the bravest little dudes out there.
-This rad ride is a mini replica of a big time Harley-Davidson, complete with awesome details like the Harley-Davidson logo and colors.
+This tricycle is tough enough for the bravest little dudes out there and makes a perfect toy for a 2-year-old boy.
+This rad ride is a mini replica of a big-time Harley-Davidson, complete with awesome details like the Harley-Davidson logo and colors.
 There’s even a secret storage space under the seat so he can pack his snacks, teddy bear or whatever else he needs before he hits the cul-de-sac.

 The only fuel it needs is his energy as he puts his feet to the pedals to go, go, go!
 It’s great exercise, and the thick rubber tires make it more stable and safe.
 Recommended for ages two to six, he’ll get years of use out of this hog, cruising around the neighborhood in style.